 The income bucket is an important component in our planning for retiree clients.
 It is the bucket that gives our clients the safe retirement income floor throughout their lives, regardless of financial markets performance.
 It also mitigates overspending risk as the payouts are controlled on a monthly basis.
 CPF LIFE is an excellent scheme to use because of its high guaranteed return relative to its low risk feature, although there is a maximum you can buy (currently you are only allowed to top up a maximum of $249,000 into your RA at aged 55).
 Where suitable, I certainly encourage you to make full use of this scheme as it is a low-cost annuity scheme with good returns and low risk.
 You cannot find another better annuity of such kind in Singapore.

 The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 27 May 2017.